nbcrrolls/electrostatics-singularity/README.md

 This singularity image contains a complete software environment for running [BrownDye](http://browndye.ucsd.edu/) simulations.
 It also includes [PDB2PQR](http://www.poissonboltzmann.org/) and [APBS](http://www.poissonboltzmann.org/).

+Please [register](http://eepurl.com/by4eQr) your use of APBS and PDB2PQR.

 ## Using the container

 Pull the singularity image: